-During the financial year ended December 31, 2017, directors' fees were paid to the directors of the Company, other than Donald Lang and Geoffrey Martin, on the basis of a retainer of \$62,500 per annum and \$2,000 per meeting attended of the board of directors and of each committee of the board of directors.
-Ms. Kathleen Keller-Hobson, as Lead Director, received an additional honorarium of \$15,000.
-Committee chairs received an annual retainer of \$10,000, except for the chair of the Audit Committee, who received an annual retainer of \$15,000.
+During the financial year ended December 31, 2018, directors' fees were paid to the directors of the Company, other than Donald Lang and Geoffrey Martin, on the basis of a retainer of \$92,500 per annum and \$2,000 per meeting attended of the board of directors and of each committee of the board of directors.
+Ms. Kathleen Keller-Hobson, as Lead Director, received an additional honorarium of \$25,000.
+Committee chairs received an annual retainer of \$12,000, except for the chair of the Audit Committee, who received an annual retainer of \$20,000.
 Fees paid for attendance at telephone meetings were \$1,000 per director per meeting.
 Directors were paid the foregoing sums in the currency of their place of residence.
-The board of directors, on an annual basis as part of the director compensation review, may, in its sole discretion, following consultation with the Nominating and

-Governance Committee, award to those directors who are not employees of the Company an additional retainer in the form of deferred share units under the Company's DSU Plan.
-On May 17, 2017, the board granted an award of 610 DSUs to each director other than Mr. Donald Lang and Mr. Geoffrey Martin.
+The board of directors, on an annual basis as part of the director compensation review, may, in its sole discretion, following consultation with the Nominating and Governance Committee, award to those directors who are not employees of the Company an additional retainer in the form of deferred share units under the Company's DSU Plan.
+On May 17, 2018, the board granted an award of 599 DSUs (with a value of \$37,500 on the date of grant) to each director other than Mr. Donald Lang and Mr. Geoffrey Martin.
 Directors are also entitled to be reimbursed for their reasonable out-of-pocket expenses incurred in the business of the Company.
-No compensation was granted to directors in the form of options to purchase Class B non-voting shares in 2017.
+No compensation was granted to directors in the form of options to purchase Class B non-voting shares in 2018.
 Donald Lang and Geoffrey Martin, being employees of the Company, received no fees in their capacity as directors.
 They received options to purchase Class B non-voting shares only in their capacity as officers of the Company.
 The Company has no retirement policy or retirement compensation plan for directors.

 Mr. Donald Lang, the Executive Chairman of the Company, is compensated as an officer of the Company.
 He does not receive fees or other compensation in his role as a director of the Company.
 The Nominating and Governance Committee reviews his compensation relative to performance and market factors and recommends any adjustment to the board of directors for approval.
-For the year ended December 31, 2017, Mr. Lang's compensation consisted of a base salary of \$798,000 and awards under the Company's annual SMIP.
-As a corporate executive, Mr. Lang's annual bonus is based on adjusted EPS growth over the prior year as described under "Annual Incentive Plans" on page 27 hereof.
+For the year ended December 31, 2018, Mr. Lang's compensation consisted of a base salary of \$798,000.
+As a corporate executive, Mr. Lang's annual bonus is based on adjusted EPS growth over the prior year as described under "Annual Incentive Plans" on page 24 hereof.
 His target bonus is 65% of salary.
-In 2017, adjusted EPS exceeded the level achieved in 2016 by 20.1% resulting in a bonus payment under the terms of the SMIP of 200% of target bonus equaling \$1,037,400.
+In 2018, adjusted EPS exceeded the level achieved in 2017 by 1% resulting in a bonus payment under the terms of the SMIP of 60% of target bonus equaling \$311,220.